Semi-automatic firearm: Notable early semi-automatic rifles

 In 1906, Remington Arms introduced the Remington Auto-loading Repeating Rifle.
 Remington advertised this rifle, renamed the "Model 8" in 1911, as a sporting rifle.
 This is a locked-breech, long recoil action designed by John Browning.
 The rifle was offered in .25, .30, .32, and .35 caliber models, and gained popularity among civilians as well as some law enforcement officials who appreciated the combination of a semi-automatic action and relatively powerful rifle cartridges.
 The Model 81 superseded the Model 8 in 1936 and was offered in .300 Savage as well as the original Remington calibers.

 The first semi-automatic rifle adopted and widely issued by a major military power (France) was the Fusil Automatique Modele 1917.
-This is a locked-breech, gas-operated action which is very similar in its mechanical principles to the future M1 Garand in the United States.
+This is a locked-breech, gas-operated action that is very similar in its mechanical principles to the future M1 Garand in the United States.
 The M1917 was fielded during the latter stages of World War I but it did not receive a favorable reception.
-However its shortened and improved version, the Model 1918, was much more favourably received during the Moroccan Rif War from 1920 to 1926.
+However, its shortened and improved version, the Model 1918, was much more favourably received during the Moroccan Rif War from 1920 to 1926.
 The Lebel bolt-action rifle remained the standard French infantry rifle until replaced in 1936 by the MAS-36 despite the various semi-automatic rifles designed between 1918 and 1935.

 Other nations experimented with self-loading rifles between the two World Wars, including the United Kingdom, which had intended to replace the bolt-action Lee–Enfield with a self-loader, possibly chambered for sub-caliber ammunition, but discarded that plan as the imminence of the Second World War and the emphasis shifted from replacing every rifle with a new design to speeding-up re-armament with existing weapons.
 The Soviet Union and Nazi Germany would both issue successful self-loading and selective-fire rifles on a large scale during the course of the war, but not in sufficient numbers to replace their standard bolt-action rifles.